 The poll also revealed a marked difference between the sexes, with men scoring roughly 4% higher overall (48% vs. 44%).

-I4CH, which specialises in providing cover for the insurance excess imposed by car rental firms, has additionally revealed the top 5 countries they receive the most claims from, with the average claim coming in at £350.* Since 2011, I4CH have paid over £2million in claims, with the highest paid claims made in Italy (£280,000 worth) and in Spain (£191,000).
+Insurance4carhire, which specialises in providing cover for the insurance excess imposed by car rental firms, has additionally revealed the top 5 countries they receive the most claims from, with the average claim coming in at £350*.
+Since 2011, insurance4carhire has paid over £2 million in claims, with the highest paid claims made in Italy (£280,000 worth) and in Spain (£191,000).

 |Country||Number Of Claims|